sceballos/apps-frontend/README.md

 ```
 Make sure the host and port matches your [Apps Backend](https://github.com/sceballos/apps-backend) target server.
 If your setup for the bakend was the default one, didn't change `DB_PORT` and you are running it locally you can leave `const serverInfo` as it is.

+3 - run `npm install` to install all dependencies.

 ## Available Scripts

 In the project directory, you can run: